Club Lloyds Monthly Saver

 Yes.
 You can make as many withdrawals as you like and there are no charges for doing so.
 You can transfer money out of the account online, but only to another Lloyds Bank account.

 Bear in mind you may not be able to replace what you withdraw.
 This is because of the monthly deposit limits.

-After 12 months the account will change to an Easy Saver.
+After 12 months the account will change to a Standard Saver.
 Before this happens, we'll contact you to explain your options and next steps.

 Savings terms explained

 Gross rate means we won’t deduct tax from the interest we pay on money in your account.
 You will need to pay any tax you may owe to HM Revenue & Customs (HMRC).